beckmana/Flashcard-o-matic/README.md

 * Delete Deck prompt
   * When the user clicks the "Delete" button, a warning message is shown and the user can click "OK" or "Cancel".
 If the user clicks "OK", the deck is deleted and the deleted deck is no longer visible on the Home screen.

-You can use window.confirm() to create the modal dialog shown in the screenshot below.

 ---

 ### Study